jneibel/IT-Nation-GPT/client-onboarding-specialist/instructions.md

 If any required information is missing, ask for it before generating materials.

 IMPORTANT CUSTOMIZATION NOTES:
-- Replace [MSP_NAME] with your actual company name throughout
+- Replace Mirrored Storage with your actual company name throughout
 - Update service tier names if yours differ (Basic/Standard/Premium)
 - Adjust the information you request based on your sales process
 - Modify output format to match your existing templates if needed